News | Sign Up | A LEVER FOR SCALE

 Rhode Island

 Rhode Island has a payroll tax that funds a temporary caregivers insurance (TCI) program as part of a broader disability program.
-TCI covers paid family leave currently for six weeks for birth, adoptive, and foster parents and for workers to take care of seriously ill loved ones.
+TCI covers paid family leave currently for seven weeks for birth, adoptive, and foster parents and for workers to take care of seriously ill loved ones, and will cover eight weeks starting in 2026.

 South Carolina